-This, of course, reflected the fact that they had lost their love for God the Father and Jesus Christ.
+This, of course, reflected the fact that they had lost their first love for God the Father and Jesus Christ.
 I know that when we look back to when we were first called, our love for God was great.
 We were excited about everything that God said.
 What food can I eat?
 We all read labels.
-"Is that animal fat?" we would ask
+We would go to a restaurant and drive the waitress nuts.
+"Do you fry in animal fat?" we would ask.

 At that time there was an excitement in our lives over our calling and all that God was doing, and all that He would do to heal this world and bring about the wonderful World Tomorrow.
 It was an exciting time.